 The Nikkei was down sharply overnight, but U.S. stocks are expected to open higher.

 BP stock continues to take a hit, dropping 36% since the beginning of the Gulf oil disaster.
-With a looming threat it will enter receivership with the U.S. government taking the reins of U.S. operations, the outlook for it doesn’t look good.
+With a looming threat it will enter receivership with the U.S. government taking the reins of

 The Obama administration announced a public comment period on a new initiative for voluntary productive land retirement, according to an article from the Associated Press.
 The program brings together the timber industry, mining and ranchers with environmentalists to preserve the land.